 All adult applicants and tenants must sign form HUD-9886, Authorization for Release of Information.
 All adult family members (and the head and spouse/cohead regardless of age) are required to sign the Form HUD-9886 at admission.
 Participants, prior to January 1, 2024, signed and submitted Form HUD-9886 at each annual reexamination.
-HOTMA eliminated this requirement and instead required that the
+HOTMA eliminated this requirement and instead required that the Form HUD-9886 be signed only once.
+On or after January 1, 2024 (regardless of the PHA's HOTMA

-Form HUD-9886 be signed only once.
-On or after January 1, 2024 (regardless of the PHA's HOTMA compliance date), current program participants must sign and submit a new Form HUD-9886 at their next interim or annual reexamination.
+Washington County Department of Housing Services Admissions and Continued Occupancy Policy- Page 225 compliance date), current program participants must sign and submit a new Form HUD-9886 at their next interim or annual reexamination.
 This form will only be signed once.
 Another Form HUD-9886 will not be submitted to the PHA except under the following circumstances: